xtruong1909/rl-swarm/README.md

 - **I have multiple GPUs on one machine, can I run multiple peers?**: Yes - but you'll need to manually change things.
 You'll need to isolate each GPU, install this repo for each GPU, and expose each peer under a different port to pass the modal onboard.

 - **My round/stage is behind the smart contract/other peers?**: This is expected behaviour given the different speeds of machines in the network.
-Once your machine completes it's current round, it will move to the the current round.
+Once your machine completes its current round, it will move to the current round.

 - **I want to use a bigger and/or different model in the RL swarm, can I do that?**: Yes - but we only recommend doing so if you are comfortable understanding what size model can reasonably run on your hardware.
 If you elect to bring a custom model, just paste the repo/model name into the command line when prompted.